santiblanko/santiblanko/README.md

 - **SQL:** Skilled in SQL for database querying and manipulation.

+- **CTEs:** Proficient in using Common Table Expressions to simplify and enhance SQL queries for data transformation and analysis.

 - **BigQuery:** Proficient in Google BigQuery for large-scale data analysis.

 - **Cloud Storage:** Experienced in cloud storage solutions for data management.